filebrowser/filebrowser/README.md

 ## Contributing

+Issue creation is limited to collaborators.
+If you have found a bug, open a pull request with the fix rather than an issue.
+Pull requests are still looked at until 2026-09-01, but there is no guarantee that they will be merged.
 New features are not being accepted.
-Bug reports and bug-fix pull requests are still looked at until 2026-09-01, but there is no guarantee that they will be merged.

 [CONTRIBUTING.md](CONTRIBUTING.md) documents how to build and develop the project, which remains useful to anyone forking it.